NCAR/python-tutorial/source/tutorials/yourfirst.rst

 -----

-That concludes the lesson on "Creating Your Frst Package", the first in our introduction to Python packages series.
+That concludes the lesson on "Creating Your First Package", the first in our introduction to Python packages series.

 You should now be familiar with modules, using the :code:`import` statement, some more :code:`f-string` formatting options,